-10.4.6 Emergency and Pre-Emergency Energy Settlements Cost Allocation See Manual 28, section 10.2 for cost allocation rules.
+10.4.6 Emergency and Pre-Emergency Energy Settlements Cost Allocation

+See PJM Manual 28: Operating Agreement Accounting, section 10.2 for cost allocation rules.

-10.5 Aggregation for Economic and Emergency Demand Resources
+10.5 Aggregation for Economic, Pre-Emergency and Emergency Demand Resources

-The purpose for aggregation is to allow the participation of end-use customers in the energy market that can provide less than 100 kW of demand response when they currently have no alternative opportunity to participate on an individual basis or can provide less than 100 kw of demand response in the day-ahead scheduling reserve (DASR), synchronized reserve (SR) or regulation (REG) markets when they currently have no alternative opportunity to participate on an individual basis.
+The purpose for aggregation is to allow the participation of end-use customers in the Energy Market that can provide less than 100 kW of demand response when they currently have no alternative opportunity to participate on an individual basis or can provide less than 100 kw of demand response in the Day-Ahead Scheduling Reserve (DASR), Synchronized Reserve (SR) or Regulation (REG) markets when they currently have no alternative opportunity to participate on an individual basis.
 An aggregation shall meet the following requirements:

-- If the aggregation will only provide energy to the market then only 1 end use customer within the aggregation shall have the ability to reduce more than 99kw of load unless the CSP, LSE and PJM approve.
-If the aggregation will provide a DASR or SR to the market then only 1 end use customer within the aggregation shall have the ability to reduce more than 99kw of load unless the CSP, LSE and PJM approve.
-If the aggregation will provide Regulation Only through and Economic Regulation Only registration to the market then only 1 end use customer within the aggregation shall have the ability to reduce more than 99kw of load unless the CSP and PJM approve. - All end-use customers in an economic registration shall be served by the same electric distribution company and Load Serving Entity (LSE) and have the same energy pricing point.
-All end use customers in an Emergency and Pre-Emergency registration, Economic registration of residential customers not participating in the Day-Ahead market, and Economic Regulation Only registration shall be served by the same electric distribution company and located in the same transmission zone.
-If the aggregation will provide synchronized reserves, all customers in the aggregation must also be part of the same synchronized reserve sub-zone. - All end-use customers in an aggregation that settle at Transmission Zone, existing load Aggregate, or node prices shall be located in the same Transmission Zone, existing load Aggregate, or at the same node except for an Economic Regulation Only registration. - Each end-use customer site must meet the requirements for market participation by a demand resource except for the 100 kW minimum load reduction requirement for energy and ancillary services. - An end use customer's participation in the energy and ancillary service markets shall be administered either under one economic registration or if only providing Regulation service then with and Economic Regulation Only registration and an Economic (Energy Only registration) as outlined in this manual.
+- If the aggregation only provides energy to the market then only one end use customer within the aggregation shall have the ability to reduce more than 99kW of load unless the CSP, LSE and PJM approve.
+If the aggregation provides a DASR or SR to the market then only one end use customer within the aggregation shall have the ability to reduce more than 99kW of load unless the CSP, LSE and PJM approve.
+If the aggregation provides Regulation Only through and Economic Regulation Only registration to the market then only one end use customer within the aggregation shall have the ability to reduce more than 99kW of load unless the CSP and PJM approve. - All end-use customers in an Economic registration shall be served by the same electric distribution company and Load Serving Entity (LSE) and have the same energy pricing point.
+All end-use customers in an Emergency and Pre-Emergency registration, Economic registration of residential customers not participating in the Day-ahead market, and Economic Regulation Only registration shall be served by the same electric distribution company and located in the same Transmission Zone.
+If the aggregation provides Synchronized Reserves, all customers in the aggregation must also be part of the same Synchronized Reserve sub-zone. - All end-use customers in an aggregation that settle at Transmission Zone, existing load Aggregate, or nodal prices shall be located in the same Transmission Zone, existing load Aggregate, or at the same node except for an Economic Regulation Only registration. - Each end-use customer site must meet the requirements for market participation by a demand resource except for the 100 kW minimum load reduction requirement for energy and ancillary services. - An end-use customer's participation in the Energy and Ancillary Service markets shall be administered either under one Economic registration or if only providing Regulation service then with an Economic Regulation Only registration and an Economic (Energy Only registration) as outlined in this Manual.